Boeing JHL 40

 - What roles do you think zeppelins can play in a sustainable city in the future?

+Answer: Zeppelins or airships and soon air balloon cranes are engaged today in different countries for diverse missions: police uses airships for monitoring traffic flows, cities working with energy planning use equipment for observing energy leaks which is carried by airships, and mobile advertising is another example.
 A next step can be using air balloon cranes in city renewals.
 It is complicated to use conventional cranes in narrow streets and get access to buildings in the middle of huge building complexes.
 Air balloon cranes can also be used for short distance transportation assignments.
 We can also think about what will happen when further cargo volumes shall be transported through more and more overloaded infrastructure systems.
 There is already a volume delay problem because of capacity limitations in the network which is very costly to handle within our existing systems.

 – What are the new circumstances that have led to the present Zeppelin revival?